bouncyblock/screen-sumerizer/README.md

 # screen summarizer
-## What if you could have the AI stream checker tha DougDoug used in one of his [recent popular clips?](https://www.youtube.com/shorts/EYF_fvP8o8M)?
+## What if you could have the AI stream checker that DougDoug used in one of his [recent popular clips?](https://www.youtube.com/shorts/EYF_fvP8o8M)?
 ![hackatime badge](https://hackatime-badge.hackclub.com/U09GRHV7Y80/screen-sumerizer)

 Well, APPARENTLY YOU ALREADY COULD because halfway through this project I realized that his [github account](https://github.com/DougDougGithub/Babagaboosh/tree/main) is public.
 BUT I FINISHED MY VERSION ANYWAYS.